cserafin/CMPUT301W13T14/README.txt

 'build': builds the Android files (essentially an alias for 'ant debug')

+'build install': builds plus installs APK on running emulator

+'clean': clean the class files from the tests

+'clean all': clean both test class files and Android build stuff

-<none>: runs some integration tests from TestMaster
+<none> || 'intg': runs some integration tests from TestMaster class